Lithium Miner News For The Month Of January 2017

 Source: Lithium Americas January 2017 investor presentation

-My interpretation of the graph and map above is that Lithium Americas (OTCQX:LACDF), Orocobre (OTCPK:OROCF), and Galaxy Resources rank as the two three pure play lithium brine project owners.
+My interpretation of the graph and map above is that Lithium Americas (OTCQX:LACDF), Orocobre (OTCPK:OROCF), and Galaxy Resources rank as the three best pure play lithium brine project owners.
 Additionally their salars have low magnesium to lithium ratios (unlike Uyuni which is not commercially attractive due to a high Mg:Li ratio), so they will be low cost producers.
 SQM/ALB also have the number one asset in Salar de Atacama, however at this time the Chilean Government is charging them high royalties/commissions (peaking at 40% once the LCE price is above USD10,000/t).
 Argentina is much more mining friendly.

 Lithium miner news